-Regular speedboats and island tours operate day trips from their base at Thap Lamu Pier located 20 minutes drive from Khao Lak.
+Regular speedboats and island tours operate day trips from their base at Thap Lamu Pier located a 20-minute drive from Khao Lak.
 The journey by boat will take 1-5 hours depending on your choice of boat.

 Similan Islands National Park is closed in the rainy season from the start of May to mid-October.
 The exact dates vary year by year so check with local authorities before making any plans.